ResearchComputing/Documentation/docs/clusters/alpine.md

 #### Full Example Job Script

-Run a 1-hour job on 4 cores on an Alpine CPU node with the normal qos (as a UCB user).
+Run a 1-hour job on 4 cores on an Alpine CPU node with the normal qos (as a UCB user) that runs a python script using a custom conda environment.

 ```
 #!/bin/bash